Weak containment of representation on topological groupoids: Topological Invariant Mean on

 Since $G$ and $G^{0}$ are second countable, they are exhaustible by compact sets, thus helping to find a sequence of $g_{i}$'s with the required property. \end{proof}

 We now present a sufficient condition on the groupoids $G$ and $H$ that ensures the existence of a topological invariant mean on $G/H$.

-\begin{prop} Let $G$ be an amenable locally compact groupoid, $H$ be a closed wide subgroupoid of $G$, and $\mu$ be a full equivariant measure system on $G/H$ .
-Then, $G/H$ possesses a topological invariant mean. \end{prop} \begin{proof} Let $\lambda$ be a haar system on $G$ defined as
+\begin{prop} Let $G$ be an amenable locally compact groupoid with Haarsystem $\lambda$, $H$ be a closed wide subgroupoid of $G$ wth Haar system $\lambda_{H}$, and $\mu$ be a full equivariant measure system on $G/H$ .
+Then, $G/H$ possesses a topological invariant mean. \end{prop} \begin{proof}